Gold Rush Viking Voyage: Spoilers, Recaps, And Commentary

-Gold Rush: Viking Voyage (Season 7, Episode 21) aired on Friday, March 3, and if you missed it, or if you just enjoy reading spoilers and commentary, The Inquisitr has got you covered.
+Gold Rush: Viking Voyage (Season 7, Episode 21) aired on Friday, March 3, and if you missed it, or if you just enjoy reading spoilers and commentary, the Inquisitr has got you covered.

 For those not familiar with the show, Gold Rush follows teams of miners searching for gold in the remote, inhospitable Yukon Territory in Canada, as well as other locations.
 For some of the miners, lacking jobs at home, the stakes are unimaginably high.